 Two other examples also demonstrate how contested use of public space can highlight the dynamic between the state and the people it rules.
 Lu Pan describes an incident in China where a graffiti stencil that criticised the government was quickly buffed but not before it was photographed and endlessly reproduced in cyber-space.
 The government’s absolute control over expression in (physical) public space meant that a small graffiti protest, that may only have been seen by hundreds of people, became an image that was seen by potentially millions across a modern form of cyber-public space.
 Meanwhile protests in Hong Kong, concerning its relationship to mainland China, resulted in major popular occupations of important public spaces.
 These occupations led to a complete change to the iconosphere of these spaces.
 Streets were renamed and all sorts of graffiti, stickers, wall projections, and art appeared.
 The spontaneous visual redefinition shows just how important the appearance of city space is in defining who controls it.
 Predictably the authorities eventually clamped down on the uncontrolled physical and visual participation in urban space by the public.

 Through these cases Lu Pan demonstrates how invasive globalisation is and, in context, just how complex graffiti can be.
 To do this, in each chapter she interprets the subject using different philosophical theories.
 For instance when she’s discussing protest graffiti in China she uses the ideas of Walter Benjamin.
 I found this a bit dense but the gist was that through sheer repetition the graffiti was absorbed by the ‘masses’ and effectively challenged the dominance of official propaganda.
 However in other parts of the book I just couldn’t get to grips with the philosophy.
 Lu Pan starts early on by mentioning Jean Baudrillard (he seems to crop up in most academic works on graffiti) who wrote that the ‘meaninglessness’ of graffiti is what gives it visual power.
 His argument seems to contradict the author’s though as throughout the book she shows that graffiti is meaningful and this meaning is drawn from its context.
 While Braudrillard said that graffiti writers “care little for architecture; they defile it, forget about it”, Lu Pan uses examples of work by the street-artist JR to show the exact opposite.
 In chapter two Lu Pan introduces the concept of the ‘End of History’.
 This term was originally coined by the French philosopher Kojève and built on by Fukuyama.
-The concept basically argues that neo-liberalism is the perfect state of existence for mankind and as the world falls into line a new static and complacent Man is created.
-Lu Pan draws on this to conclude that the King of Kowloon is some kind of Emperor who, through his graffiti, is declaring the ‘end of history’ for Hong Kong.
-As far as I can make out Kojèves theory is intellectual waffle and it doesn’t add much to understanding how graffiti relates to the cultural and political forces affecting Hong Kong society.
+The concept basically argues that neoliberalism is the perfect state of existence for mankind and, as the world falls into line, a new static and complacent Man is created.
+Lu Pan draws on this to conclude that the King of Kowloon is some kind of philosophical Emperor who, through his graffiti, is declaring the ‘end of history’ for Hong Kong.
+Kojèves theory comes across as intellectual waffle and doesn’t add much to understanding how graffiti relates to the cultural and political forces affecting Hong Kong.
 Elsewhere Bakhtin’s interesting idea of the ‘carnivalesque’ is brought in to discuss the use of graffiti at the 2008 Olympic games but here I just got bogged down in the academic language of postmodernism, (post)modernism, de-socialist modernism and all the other variants.
-Wikipedia couldn’t help clear the fog and in fact I struggled with a lot of the philosophical stuff within the book.
+In fact I struggled with a lot of the philosophical stuff within the book.
 To what extent that’s due to my ignorance of the subject, and how much is down to academic opaqueness, I can’t say.

 Throughout Aestheticizing Public Space there is incisive analysis and Lu Pan effectively tackles complicated topics through graffiti.
 There is an open minded treatment of the subject including interviews with graffiti artists whose views are treated as serious parts of the debate.
 Lu Pan is particularly good at setting graffiti within its specific Asian context.
 She is ambitious in discussing the history, politics and culture of the region while showing just how complex any interpretation of graffiti can be.
 Some parts of the text are hard going but overall it is a really interesting and informative publication.
-This book is an example of how to go about studying graffiti and, because of its analysis and exploration of wider ideas through graffiti, is up there with Joe Austin’s Taking the Train and The G-Word by Jacob Kimvall as one of the best academic works I’ve read on the subject.
+This book is an example of how to go about studying graffiti and, because of its analysis and exploration of wider ideas through graffiti, is up there as one of the better academic works I’ve read on the subject.